Gary Gulman: Early life

 Gulman was born on July 17, 1970, in Peabody, Massachusetts, to Barbara and Philip Gulman.
 He is the youngest of three brothers, and was raised in a Jewish family.
 Gulman's parents divorced before he was two years old and his family struggled financially.

 Gulman has described himself as a sensitive kid who enjoyed making his friends laugh, drawing and painting, and playing basketball.
 He attended Peabody Veterans Memorial High School.
 After his junior year of high school, he was recruited to play football.

 Gulman attended Boston College on a football scholarship.
 He played tight end during his freshman year but later left the team.
 Gulman credits the time he spent playing football in college as one of the main reasons he recognized and began to seek help for his lifelong struggle with depression and for his later pursuit of a career in comedy.
 Gulman graduated in 1993 with a degree in accounting, planning to become a CPA like one of his brothers.

 After graduating, he worked for two years as an accountant at the Big Six accounting firm Coopers & Lybrand (now PricewaterhouseCoopers), while going to comedy club open mics at night.
 He then began working as a substitute teacher, where he was well known for trying out his stand-up routines on high-school students before bringing them to the stage at night.

 Career

 Gulman's comedy centers on absurd observations about daily occurrences.
 He is one of only a handful of comedians to appear on every major late-night television comedy program, having performed on The Tonight Show with Jay Leno, Late Show with David Letterman, The Late Show with Stephen Colbert, The Late Late Show with Craig Ferguson, Jimmy Kimmel Live!, Conan, Late Night with Seth Meyers, Just for Laughs, and John Oliver's New York Stand-Up Show.

-On November 25, 2006, Gary Gulman starred in his own one-hour Comedy Central special entitled Gary Gulman: Boyish Man.
-His second Comedy Central special aired on December 8, 2012, called In This Economy?, followed by It’s About Time in 2016 on Netflix and The Great Depresh in 2019 on HBO.
+On November 25, 2006, Gulman starred in his own one-hour Comedy Central special titled Gary Gulman: Boyish Man.
+His second Comedy Central special aired on December 8, 2012, called In This Economy?, followed by It's About Time in 2016 on Netflix and The Great Depresh in 2019 on HBO.
 His fifth special, Born on Third Base, premiered on Max in December 2023 to critical acclaim.